sindresorhus/Settings/readme.md

 If your deployment target is macOS 10.15 or later, you can use the bundled SwiftUI components to create panes.
 Create a `Preferences.Pane` (instead of `PreferencePane` when using AppKit) using your custom view and necessary toolbar information.

 Run the `PreferencesExample` target in the Xcode project in this repo to see a real-world example.
-The `User Accounts` tab is in SwiftUI.
+The `Accounts` tab is in SwiftUI.

 There are also some bundled convenience SwiftUI components, like [`Preferences.Container`](./Sources/PreferencesSwiftUI/PreferenceContainer.swift) and [`Preferences.Section`](./Sources/PreferencesSwiftUI/PreferenceSection.swift) to automatically achieve similar alignment to AppKit's [`NSGridView`](https://developer.apple.com/documentation/appkit/nsgridview).
 And also a `.preferenceDescription()` view modifier to style text as a preference description.